cschpc/isc-student-cluster-competition-2025/Training/09-H100-training/vast_cluster.md

 Tips:

-- Easiest/Most performant way to run HPL and HPCG is through Nvidia's HPC-Benchmarks container
-- With OpenMX and SeisSol you might need to install other dependencies or even Spack.
+- With OpenMX and SeisSol you might need to install other dependencies or you can use Spack.
 Discuss if these should be system-wide installations or local ones.
+- There is no Slurm installed on the VM.
+Instead of using `srun`, use `mpirun` or just run the executable as normal